yimincai/IOT-Web-Service-on-Raspberry-Pi-4/README.md

 ## Abstract

-This project will used flask to return the sensors data to "http://your-ip/node-01" as a web service in JSON type.
+This project will use flask to return the sensors data to "http://your-ip/node-01" as a web service in JSON type.

 ## Requirement